-Notes:
+Notes

-- 1 The decrease in ratio of is attributable to increase in current liability largely due to increase in trade payables as compared to the previous year. - 2 The decrease in ratio is attributable to the decrease in total borrowings on account of repayment of borrowing in the current year, and increase in total equity. - 3 The decrease in ratio is attributable to the significant decrease in EBITDA due to interest expense. - 4 The increase in ratio is attributable to the loss during the year and subsequently decrease in average of total equity mainly due to increase in accumulated losess. - 5 The increase in ratio is attributable to the increase in cost of material consumed and a marginal decline in average inventory. - The increase in ratio is attributable to the increase in revenue from operations and fall in average of trade receivables. - 7 The decrease in ratio is attributable to the substantial increase in revenue from operations and significant decrease in working capital. - 8 The decrease in ratio is attributable to the negative EBITDA in current year. - 9 The variance in ratio is attributable to the difference in interest rates offered by bank on current and non-current deposits in the comparative years. - 10 The change in ratio is less than 25% as compared to previous year and hence, no explanation required to be furnished.
+- The decrease in ratio of is attributable to increase in current liability largely due to increase in trade payables as compared to the previous year. - 2 The decrease in ratio is attributable to the decrease in total borrowings on account of repayment of borrowing in the current year, and increase in total equity. - The decrease in ratio is attributable to the significant decrease in EBITDA due to interest expense. - 4 The increase in ratio is attributable to the loss during the year and subsequently decrease in average of total equity mainly due to increase in accumulated losses. - 5 The increase in ratio is attributable to the increase in cost of material consumed and a marginal decline in average inventory. - 6 The increase in ratio is attributable to the increase in revenue from operations and fall in average of trade receivables. - 7 The variance in ratio is attributable to the fall in net credit purchases and increase in average of trade payables. - 8 The decrease in ratio is attributable to the substantial increase in revenue from operations and significant decrease in working capital. - 9 The variance in ratio is attributable to the loss during the year and simultaneous increase in revenue from operations. - 10 The decrease in ratio is attributable to the negative EBITDA in current year. - 11 The variance in ratio is attributable to the difference in interest rates offered by bank on current and non-current deposits in the comparative years. - 12 The change in ratio is less than 25% as compared to previous year and hence, no explanation required to be furnished.